15532th/avtdl/EXAMPLES.md

       - "archive"
 ```

-#### Monitor and download streams from both subscriptions feed and channels RSS feeds
+#### Monitor and download videos from both subscriptions feed and channels RSS feeds

 Both RSS feeds and channel pages are monitored for new uploads.
-All new records are then fed into the same `filter.deduplicate` entity, so that only one record (from the monitor that noticed it first) is generated for a new video.
-These records are then passed to `execute` plugin entity that runs `ytarchive` on them.
+All new records are then fed into the same `filter.deduplicate` entity, so that only one record (from the monitor that noticed it first) is generated for a new video, and the consequent one is silently dropped.
+These (now unique) records are then passed to `execute` plugin entity that runs yt-dlp for each of them.

 ```yaml
 actors: